 Balconies Cliffs – Balconies Cave Trail Loop (Pinnacles National Park, CA)

-Talus caves—formed when crashing boulders fall into chasms, flooding the canyon with darkness—are an intriguing feature of central California’s Pinnacles National Park, which boasts two such pseudo-karst caverns.
-The most popular of the two is Bear Gulch Cave, most easily … Continue reading
+Balconies Cave Trail, Pinnacles National Park, March 2022 Talus caves—formed when crashing boulders fall into chasms, flooding the canyon with darkness—are an intriguing feature of central California’s Pinnacles National Park, which boasts two such pseudo-karst caverns.
+The most popular of the two is Bear Gulch Cave, most easily accessible from the east side of the …

 Juniper Canyon Trail to High Peaks Loop (Pinnacles National Park, CA)

-So jagged, sharp, and forbidding are the towering spires of central California’s Pinnacles National Park that there is no road able to bisect it, leaving visitors to drive up to the base of the breccia wonderland—and then hike the rest. … Continue reading
+High Peaks Trail, Pinnacles National Park, March 2022 So jagged, sharp, and forbidding are the towering spires of central California’s Pinnacles National Park that there is no road able to bisect it, leaving visitors to drive up to the base of the breccia wonderland—and then hike the rest.
+The High Peaks area, easily the centerpiece …

 Fremont Peak Trail (Fremont Peak State Park, CA)

-Fremont Peak, one of the highest in the Gabilan Range south of the Bay Area, takes its name from the 19th century explorer, military officer, senator, and presidential candidate John C. Fremont, whose survey expedition passed through the area in … Continue reading
+Fremont Peak, one of the highest in the Gabilan Range south of the Bay Area, takes its name from the 19th century explorer, military officer, senator, and presidential candidate John C. Fremont, whose survey expedition passed through the area in 1846.
+Facing objections from the Mexican authorities who controlled the area at the time, then-Captain …

 Chalone Peak Trail (Pinnacles National Park, CA)